 - Demonstrate that you can make a positive contribution to community and team.

-- Demonstrate that you respond to authority and are compliant with the law, legislative requirements, Bureau of Meteorology and AAD policies and procedures,
+- Demonstrate that you respond to authority and are compliant with the law, legislative requirements, BOM and AAD policies and procedures.

 - Demonstrate a commitment to Australian Antarctic program specific requirements.